On the computability of conditional probability: Noncomputable Everywhere Continuous Conditional Distributions

+Simultaneously (1) enumerate a c.e.\ sequence of basic open sets whose union is $S$, hence computing arbitrarily good lower bounds on its measure, and (2) run $M_{\ell}$ (on input $0$).
+Either $S$ will have measure greater than $\frac78$ or $M_{\ell}$ will halt, but not both.
+Hence we will eventually learn whether or not $h(\ell)$ is finite, which in turn shows that $p_{\rv Z | \rv N}(\cdot \,|\, \ell)$ is computable on $[0,1]$, and so $\psi_{\ell+1}$ is also lower semicomputable on $R$. \end{proof}

-As before, it follows immediately that $\Pr[\rv N | \rv Z]$ is not computable.
-It is possible to carry on the same development, showing the non-computability of the conditional probabilities as elements in $L^1(\Pr_{\rv X})$ and $L^1(\Pr)$ For simplicity, we state the following strengthening of Theorem~\ref{mainnegativeresult}.
+As before, it follows immediately that $\CondProbFunc{\rv N}{\rv Z}$ is not computable, even on a $\Pr_{\rv Z}$-measure one set.
+It is possible to carry on the same development, showing that the conditional probability map is not computable as an element in $L^1(\Pr_{\rv Z})$.
+We state only the following strengthening of Corollary~\ref{cor-lowerbound}.

-\begin{theorem} Let $\rv X$ and $\rv Y$ be computable real-valued random variables.
-Then operation $(\rv X,\rv Y) \mapsto \Pr[\rv X|\rv Y]$ of conditioning a pair of real-valued random variables is not computable, even when restricted to pairs for which there exists an everywhere continuous version of the conditional distribution. \end{theorem}
+\begin{corollary} Let $\Phi$ be a conditioning operator for the set of probability distributions on pairs $(\rv X,\rv Y)$ of random variables in $[0,1]$ such that there exists an everywhere continuous version of the conditional distribution map $\CondProbFunc{\rv Y}{\rv X}$.
+Then $\Phi$ is noncomputable.